IAmProgrammist/database/lab7/README.md

 * Copy env_example to .env and change variables if required
 * Now you're ready to run application
     * Run 'run.ps1' to start application on Windows
-    * Run 'run.sh' to start application on Linux